 Following the granting of planning permission, you may want to make amendments to the permission.

 Where these are non-material, you can use this form to apply.
 Whether or not a proposed amendment is non-material will depend on the circumstances of the case - a change which may be non-material in one case could be material in another.
 There is no statutory definition of non-material under the Town and Country Planning Act 1990 (As amended), but we must be satisfied that the amendment sought is non-material in order to approve it in line with the requirements of our constitution.

 If you are not sure, you may wish to seek pre-application advice from us.
-If an application is successful, no new planning permission is created.
-The original planning permission still stands and should be read in conjunction with the decision letter you were issued with the application.
+If a non-material amendment application is successful, no new planning permission is created.
+The original planning permission still stands and should be read in conjunction with the decision letter issued with the application.

 National requirements (Part 1)

 Local requirements (Part 2) - we are working on a Local List, please submit your application in accordance with national requirements